-Heavier folks need to be mindful of support when shopping for a mattress and know that a bed with lesser quality may have to be replaced sooner, which won’t end up saving them any money in the end.
-In some cases, putting more than the average weight on a bed over time may void your warranty, and if this is a concern, it may be worthwhile to ask.
+Heavier individuals need to be mindful of support when shopping for a mattress and understand that a lower-quality bed may have to be replaced sooner, which won’t end up saving them money in the end.
+In some cases, putting more weight on a bed over time may void your warranty, and if this is a concern, it may be worthwhile to ask.

-Some brands are going out of their way to design beds especially for heavier people (e.g. over 250 pounds) and though they might be more expensive, it may be a worthwhile investment.
-In general, however, firmer mattresses or hybrids may be ideal for folks with heavier weight concerns because they will often have the kind of enhanced support systems that are required.
-Zoned support is also something that may be helpful, so keep your eyes open for that, as well.
+Some brands are designing mattresses specifically for heavier people over 250 pounds and though they may be more expensive, it’s a considerably smart investment.
+In general, firmer mattresses or hybrids are ideal for those with heavier weight concerns because they will often have the kind of enhanced support systems that are required.
+Beds with zoned support are also helpful for heavier sleepers.

 Our top picks for heavier folks can be found here.

-Because these brands are roll-packed and stuffed into boxes, there are limits to the kinds of materials that they can choose because of the compression process.
+Because these beds are rolled up and placed into boxes, there are limits to the kinds of materials that they can choose because of the compression process.
 Edge support may not be as strong among these brands as they are in beds that ship full-size.
 Also, you’ll need to consider the “factory smell,” which is sometimes called off-gassing, that can be associated with these brands, and keep in mind they may require several hours of airing out before they’re comfortable to use.